bhuvanchandmaddi/DevopsMiniProjects/project3/ReadMe.md

 Terraform should use modules for reusability

-Shell script to take third most CPU & Memory consuming process, this should output to output file with the following properties

-Process Name

-% CPU  used

-% Memory used

-PORT

-PID

 ## AWS Basic Infra Setup Using Terraform

 This project creates below resources using terraform in aws.
 It uses terraform modules for code reusability